 Kailash via Nepalgunj

 Mt.
-Kailash Manasarovar via Simikot trek gives you an opportunity to get pleasure from the natural beauty of both the Nepalese and the Tibetan landscape.
-This Kailash Manasarovar trek serves both the adventure seekers and religious tourists.
-The tour proceed from the border at Hilsa and then head towards Mt.
+Kailash Manasarovar via Simikot trek gives you an opportunity to get pleasure from the natural beauty of both the Nepalese and the Tibetan landscapes.
+This Kailash Manasarovar trek serves both adventure seekers and religious tourists.
+The tour proceeds from the border at Hilsa and then heads towards Mt.
 Kailash and Manasarovar.
-Circumambulating the mountain, parikrama or kora on foot is an ancient ritual of devotion is still practiced by devotees with a faith that it will bring good fortune in one’s life.
-Hindus and Buddhists performs kora/parikrama in the mountain in clockwise direction whereas Jain and Bonpo religions followers believe in other way around i.e. anticlockwise.
+Circumambulating the mountain, parikrama or kora on foot is an ancient ritual of devotion that is still practised by devotees with a faith that it will bring good fortune in one’s life.
+Hindus and Buddhists perform kora/parikrama in the mountain in a clockwise direction whereas Jain and Bonpo religions followers believe in other way around i.e. anticlockwise.
 Kailash parikrama begins as soon as we reach Yama Dwar.
-We will cross the highest elevation during the trek- Dolma la Pass (5700m) while performing 2nd kora/parikrama.
+We will cross the highest elevation during the trek- Dolma la Pass (5700m) while performing the 2nd kora/parikrama.
 Another major highlight of Kailash Mansarovar Yatra (journey) is Lake Mansarovar, the highest freshwater lake in the world (4500m).
-Pilgrims believe that drinking water from the lake or taking dip or bath in the lake will wash away all their sins 100 lifetime.
+Pilgrims believe that drinking water from the lake or taking a dip or bath in the lake will wash away all their sins for 100 lifetimes.